 - a) Provide to EuroHPC JU a final report within 3 months of the completion of an allocation, using the proper EuroHPC JU template, with the results obtained through the access to the EuroHPC JU systems, as well as qualitative feedback on the use of the resources. - b) Acknowledge the role of the HPC Centre and EuroHPC JU in all publications which include the results above mentioned.
-Users shall use the following wording in such acknowledgement in all such papers and other publications:

-"We acknowledge EuroHPC JU for awarding the project ID EHPC-EXT-XXXXEXX-XXX access to [resource-name hosted by at site]"
+Users shall use the following wording in such acknowledgement in all such papers and other publications: - "We acknowledge EuroHPC JU for awarding this project access to [resource-name hosted by at site]"